Attorney Real Estate Partnerships

 Matters We Handle

-We focus on real estate that is tied to active or pending legal matters, such as:
+We specialize exclusively in real estate tied to active or pending legal matters, including:

-✓ Many of these properties have title issues, hazardous conditions, occupant problems, or limited equity.
-That is the work we are built for.
+Many of these properties have title issues, hazardous conditions, occupant problems, or limited equity.
+That’s the work we are built for.

 CASE STUDY